jlangch/venice/doc/readme/cryptography.md

 String data is passed as a Base64 encoded string.

-The :url-safe option controls the Base64 encoding regarding URL safety.
+The :url-safe option controls the Base64 encoding/decoding regarding URL safety.
 If true the base64 encoder will emit '-' and '_' instead of the usual '+' and '/' characters and the decoder will reverse it.
 Defaults to false.

 **Decrypting bytebufs:**